Skip to main content

 Mya Verrett

-Mya Verrett (she/her) is a second-year student at Muir College majoring in Bioengineering: Biosystems and minoring in Physics.
+Mya Verrett (she/her) is a third-year student at Muir College majoring in Bioengineering: Biosystems and minoring in Physics.
 She aspires to become a biomedical research scientist and have her own research lab, providing a new perspective in the bioengineering field and solving more problems in medicine.
 Captivated by the innovation and creativity that engineering provides within science, she desires to pursue a career in research and gain a Ph.D. in bioengineering.
 Growing up in San Bernardino, Mya has seen the lack of STEM opportunities available to minorities and women in education.
 She hopes to overcome this by creating STEM programs specifically targeting those in lower-economic communities in the future.

 • Kelly Wang